- The Definitive List of RV Must-Haves for 2024 (From a Full-Time RVer) - November 20, 2023

-Below you’ll find step by step instructions on how to build the dual desk setup we use as our workstation in our RV.
+Below, you’ll find step-by-step instructions on how to build the same dual RV desk we used as our workstation in our RV.

 RV Floorplan Search

 We also knew we wanted a layout with the feeling of separate living spaces.
 We wanted to feel like we worked in one area, relaxed in another, and then slept and got dressed in another.